 According to a study, only 8% of physicians use urine drug testing.
 It is more common for non-cancer pain practice.
 Urine drug testing has two main purposes: identifying the alien elements present in the urine that shouldn’t be there and finding traces of prescribed medication.

 With prescription drug abuse reaching high crisis levels, drug overdoses and the death rate has grown tremendously.
 At the same time, there aren’t adequate treatment options available for chronic pain management.

 Pain Management and Urine Drug Testing

 At least 100 million Americans are suffering from chronic pain.
 Due to insufficient treatment options, people are bound to get dependent on prescription drugs.
 With this growing risk, it has become difficult to identify which patient is more prone to developing an addiction.

-If this risk identified before the opioid therapy, it can bring down the prescription drug abuse rate substantially.
+If this risk is identified before the opioid therapy, it can substantially decrease the prescription drug abuse rate.

 Urine drug test cup kits can be used as a part of the monitoring strategy.
-On the basis of the results, compliance of the patient can be achieved before the therapy.
+Based on the results, compliance of the patient can be achieved before the therapy.
 10 or 12-panel drug test cup results can diagnose the patient’s misuse and non-compliance at the early stage.

 For pain management setting, urine drug testing can diagnose not just the traces of illicit substances, but identify drug abuse, too.
 Through the urine drug test cup, the doctors look for the presence of prescribed medication as evidence of their use.

 Urine Drug Test cup kits

-This test used as an indicator of compliance with the agreed-upon treatment plan.
+This test was used as an indicator of compliance with the agreed-upon treatment plan.
 Positive results are reassuring for both the patient and the doctor, while negative results are disconcerting.